Topics » Food Sustainability » Home Composting Made Simple—Compost Guide, with Tips for Beginners

 Benefits of Composting and More Info

-• Fall leaves decompose, adding nourishment to the soil for new plant life come spring.
+• Fall leaves decompose, nourishing the soil for new plant life come spring.
 Do not blow them into bags.
 Use them to border areas of your yard.
 Leave the leaf litter to house cocooning moths, caterpillars, and other sleeping insects.
 Resist leaf blowing; it contributes to noise pollution, environmental contamination, and destruction of pollinator habitat.

 • Grass clippings can decompose right where they fall, enriching the soil without artificial fertilizers.